 Latest update

 Overall, poverty in Rwanda is declining since the devastating genocide in 1994.
 But millions still struggle to meet their daily needs and close to a third of the population don’t have access to basic sanitation services.
-Around 45 per cent of the population are under 18-years-old, making it even more critical to help Rwandan children break the cycle of poverty.
+Around 45 per cent of the population are under 18 years old, making it even more critical to help Rwandan children break the cycle of poverty.

 Compassion has worked with local church partners in Rwanda to serve children in poverty for more than four decades.
 Our holistic child development program works to address the unique needs of registered children through individual care and attention, spiritual guidance, nutrition, healthcare, education and social support.